Cedar Grove High School (New Jersey): Athletics

 The football team won the NJSIAA North II Group I state sectional championship in 1978 (awarded by NJSIAA), 1983, 2000, 2004, 2007, 2009 and 2011.
 The 1978 team finished the season with a 7-1 record and was awarded the North II Group I sectional title, without a playoff, as the only team that qualified in that group.
 The team won the North II Group I title in 2000 with a 12-0 win in the sectional championship game against New Providence High School, a team they had lost to in their previous four post-season head-to-head games since 1983.
 The football team won the 2004 North II Group I state sectional championship with head coach Ed Sadloch by defeating Hoboken High School by a score of 6–0 in the tournament final.
 In 2007, the team defeated Belvidere High School 17–0 to win the North II, Group I state sectional championship in a game played at Rutgers Stadium.
 The win was the team's fifth sectional title, all of which have come without giving up a point, including shutouts in 1983, 2000 and 2004, and the team was declared champion in 1978 as the only team eligible for the playoffs in its section.
 In 2009, the football team beat Secaucus High School by a score of 30–14 at Giants Stadium to win the North II Group I state sectional title for the fourth time in the decade.
 The team won their seventh playoff-era sectional title in 2011 with a 34-21 win against Weequahic High School in the championship game.

 The wrestling team won the Central Jersey Group III title in 1990 and the North II Group I title in both 2016 and 2017 In 2016 and 2017, the wrestling team upset heavily favored Bound Brook High School in consecutive years to win the North II Group I sectional title.

 In 2007, Cedar Grove sophomore Matthew Giacobbe won the state sectional championship in the 3200m run in North I Group I.

 The boys' basketball team won the 2008 North I, Group I state sectional title with a 43–34 win over Verona High School.
 The victory was the team's first sectional title in over three decades.

 In 2009, Cedar Grove senior Nick Miller won the Group I state championship in golf and placed top 5 in the Tournament of Champions.

 The cheerleading team won the NJCDCA Group I state championship title in 2017.

 Administration

-The school's principal is Dustin Bayer.
-His administration team includes the assistant principal.
+The school's principal is Jody Inglis.
+Her core administration team includes the vice principal.

+Filming location

+Portions of the 2024 film I Saw the TV Glow were filmed at the high school.